Compiled Models, Built-In Exploits: Uncovering Pervasive Bit-Flip Attack Surfaces in DNN Executables: Assault from a Weak Attacker

-Nevertheless, if the host has disabled THP or memory deduplication (rare in practice), the attacker can still exploit the vulnerable bits in $e$ in line with previous work's threat model that assumes co-location of the attacker and victim~\cite{Yao2020DeepHammer}.

-After the attacker has determined the set of superbits $\mathcal{S}_\mathcal{E}$, she can launch RH to flip the vulnerable bits in $e$.
-She does so by first choosing a superbit $s \in \mathcal{S}_\mathcal{E}$ that has at least one available template, whose information has been obtained in the ``warm-up'' phase.
-Then, as shown in \F~\mysubref{fig:attack}{b}, she also needs to check if the bit belongs to an unflipped page: Due to the implementation of KSM, the attacker can only flip one bit per merged page~\cite{Razavi2016Flip}, unless the victim executable crashed and restarted, in which case its associated memory is considered to be reset.
+\parh{Online Attack: RH.}~ After determining the set of superbits $\mathcal{S}_\mathcal{E}$ and obtaining the memory templates, the attacker can launch RH to flip the vulnerable bits in $e$.
+She first chooses a superbit $s \in \mathcal{S}_\mathcal{E}$ that has at least one available template, whose information has been obtained in the ``warm-up'' phase.
+Then, as shown in \F~\mysubref{fig:attack}{b}, she also needs to check if the bit belongs to an unflipped page: due to limitations of current RH techniques, as pointed by prior BFA works~\cite{Razavi2016Flip,Yao2020DeepHammer}, we restrict our attacker to be able to flip only one bit per physical page, unless the victim executable crashed and restarted, in which case its allocated memory is regarded as reset.
 If all these requirements are met, the attacker can then use the template to flip the bit via standard RH, whose steps include memory massaging, setting up aggressor rows, and applying the effective access pattern.
-Here, memory massaging refers to the process of precisely placing the memory page containing the bit to flip at the location specified by the template, and can be done via one of the many existing techniques~\cite{seaborn2015exploiting,Razavi2016Flip,Yao2020DeepHammer,kwong2020rambleed,vanderVeen2016Drammer} according to the attacker's need.
+Here, memory massaging refers to the process of precisely placing the memory page containing the bit to flip at the location specified by the template~\cite{seaborn2015exploiting,Razavi2016Flip,Yao2020DeepHammer,kwong2020rambleed,van2016drammer,rakin2022deepsteal}.
+More specifically, the attacker can abuse the per-CPU page frame cache in Linux to highly precisely relocate the victim pages to vulnerable locations~\cite{kwong2020rambleed,rakin2022deepsteal,Yao2020DeepHammer}, and given the usually small code page sizes in DNN executables ($\ll$ 2MB; see \S~\ref{sec:study-setup}), this can be done without the assistance of additional side channel attacks or common shared libraries between the attacker and victim~\cite{rakin2022deepsteal}.